 Here is an example of how to disinfect a leather couch:

-Disinfecting leather is an important step in keeping your leather items clean and safe to use.
+Disinfecting leather is an important step in keeping your men's racer leather jackets clean and safe to use.
 By understanding the different types of leather, the uses of disinfecting leather, the tools and skills required, and tips, you can ensure that your leather items are properly disinfected.
 Remember to always check the care label or manufacturer's instructions before disinfecting your leather items.